Aarhus University Seal

 Research

 Our research group works on reconstructing past climate and environmental change over the Cenozoic.
-We use marine and lake sediment cores as archives of past conditions from the tropics to the poles, but mostly focus on marine records from the North Atlantic and Arctic regions.
+We analyze various geological archives of past conditions from the tropics to the poles, but mostly focus on marine records from the North Atlantic and Arctic regions.
 Our group studies the interactions between the oceans, the atmosphere, the land surface, and the cryosphere, as well as human-environmental interactions, by performing multi-proxy analyses of high-resolution sedimentary deposits.
 Our analytical techniques range from classical micropaleontology to inorganic and organic geochemistry.
 We also apply computational approaches, like time series analyses, to decipher patterns and research climate drivers.
 For more information on our active projects, see below.

 The NE Greenland shelf – a blank spot on the map (GreenShelf)